isomerpages/mol-articles/financial-articles/support-schemes.md

       Call: <a href="tel:6671 7117">6671 7117</a><br>
       Email: <a href="mailto:customersupport@spgroup.com.sg">customersupport@spgroup.com.sg</a>

-  - title: Care and Support Package Enhanced Workfare Special Payment (WSP)
+  - title: Enhanced Workfare Special Payment (WSP)
     content: |
       Eligibility
         * For all Singaporean employees and self-employed persons who received Workfare Income Supplement (WIS) payments in Work Year 2019

       Benefits
-        * Eligible Singaporeans will receive $3,000.
-You can expect to receive your WSP in two payments - $1,500 in July 2020 and $1,500 in October 2020
+        * Eligible Singaporeans will receive a cash payout of $3,000, which will be paid in two equal payments of $1,500 each in July and October 2020
         * The WSP will be given to eligible Singaporeans in the same way they receive their WIS payments – direct crediting into their bank account, or cheque sent to their NRIC address

       **This is an auto-inclusion scheme - no application is required.**